 Participating in your care can help build confidence in your ability to perform day-to-day activities, allowing you to lead a full, active, and independent life.

 Certain activities can help improve your ability to function on your own and maintain a positive outlook.

-- Rest and exercise: Balance your rest and exercise, with more rest when the disease is active and more exercise when it is not.
-Rest helps to reduce active joint inflammation and pain and to fight fatigue.
+- Rest and exercise.
+Balance your rest and exercise, with more rest when your RA is active and more exercise when it is not.
+Rest helps to decrease active joint inflammation, pain, and fatigue.
 In general, shorter rest breaks every now and then are more helpful than long times spent in bed.
 Exercise is important for maintaining healthy and strong muscles, preserving joint mobility, and maintaining flexibility.
-Exercise can also help you sleep well, reduce pain, maintain a positive attitude, and manage weight.
-An exercise program should take into account your physical abilities, limitations, and changing needs.
+Exercise can help:

-- Joint care: Some people find wearing a splint for a short time around a painful joint reduces pain and swelling.
+- Joint care.
+Some people find wearing a splint for a short time around a painful joint reduces pain and swelling.
 People use splints mostly on wrists and hands, but also on ankles and feet.
-A doctor or a physical or occupational therapist can help you choose a splint and make sure it fits properly.
-Other ways to reduce stress on joints include:
+Talk to your doctor or a physical or occupational therapist before wearing a splint.
+Other ways you can protect your joints include:

-- Devices to help with getting on and off chairs, toilet seats, and beds.
+- Using devices to help you get on and off chairs, toilet seats, and beds.

-- Stress reduction: The emotions you may feel because of the disease, fear, anger, and frustration, combined with any pain and physical limitations can increase your stress level.
+- Stress management.
+The emotions you may feel because of RA – fear, anger, and frustration, along with any pain, physical limitations, and the unpredictable nature of flares – can increase your stress level.
 Although there is no evidence that stress plays a role in causing rheumatoid arthritis, it can make living with the disease more difficult.
 Stress also may affect the amount of pain you feel.
-Ways to cope with stress include:
+Ways to cope with stress can include: